DevSolar/pdclib/Readme.rst

 Development Status
 ------------------

-v0.1 - 2004-12-12
+``v0.1 - 2004-12-12``
     Freestanding-only C99 implementation without any overlay, and missing the INTN_C() / UINTN_C() macros. <float.h> still has the enquire.c
     values hardcoded into it; not sure whether to include enquire.c in the package, to leave <float.h> to the overlay, or devise some parameterized macro magic as for <limits.h> / <stdint.h>.
 Not thoroughly tested, but I had to make the 0.1 release sometime so why not now.

-v0.2 - 2005-01-12
+``v0.2 - 2005-01-12``
     Adds implementations for <string.h> (excluding strerror()), INTN_C() /
     UINTN_C() macros, and some improvements in the internal headers.
     Test drivers still missing, but added warnings about that.

-v0.3 - 2005-11-21
+``v0.3 - 2005-11-21``
     Adds test drivers, fixes some bugs in <string.h>.

-v0.4 - 2005-02-06
+``v0.4 - 2005-02-06``
     Implementations for parts of <stdlib.h>.
 Still missing are the floating point conversions, and the wide-/multibyte-character functions.

-v0.4.1 - 2006-11-16
+``v0.4.1 - 2006-11-16``
     With v0.5 (<stdio.h>) taking longer than expected, v0.4.1 was set up as a backport of bugfixes in the current development code.

-- #1  realloc( NULL, size ) fails           (fixed)
+    - #1 realloc( NULL, size ) fails
-- #2  stdlib.h - insufficient documentation (fixed)
+    - #2 stdlib.h - insufficient documentation
-- #4  Misspelled name in credits            (fixed)
+    - #4  Misspelled name in credits
-- #5  malloc() splits off too-small nodes   (fixed)
+    - #5  malloc() splits off too-small nodes
-- #6  qsort() stack overflow                (fixed)
+    - #6  qsort() stack overflow
-- #7  malloc() bug in list handling         (fixed)
+    - #7  malloc() bug in list handling
-- #8  strncmp() does not terminate at '\0'  (fixed)
+    - #8  strncmp() does not terminate at '\0'
-- #9  stdint.h dysfunctional                (fixed)
+    - #9  stdint.h dysfunctional
-- #10 NULL redefinition warnings            (fixed)
+    - #10 NULL redefinition warnings

-v0.5 - 2010-12-22
+``v0.5 - 2010-12-22``
     Implementations for <inttypes.h>, <errno.h>, most parts of <stdio.h>,
     and strerror() from <string.h>.
     Still no locale / wide-char support.
 Enabled all GCC compiler warnings I could find, and fixed everything that threw a warning.
 (You see this, maintainers of Open Source software?
 No warnings whatsoever.
 Stop telling me it cannot be done.)
 Fixed all known bugs in the v0.4 release.

 Near Future
 -----------